How to Remove Fluoride in Drinking Water?

 Effects of Fluoride in Water

-Once added to the water supply, there is no way to control the dose of fluoride--same does to everyone regardless of weight, health, age, and need.
+No Dose Control Once added to the water supply, there is no way to control the dose of fluoride--same does to everyone regardless of weight, health, age, and need.

-Many children already exceed the daily fluoride intake recommendations from toothpaste alone.
+Too Much Already Many children already exceed the daily fluoride intake recommendations from toothpaste alone.

-Fluoride may be hurting the environment since 99% of our water supply is not used for drinking but is flushed down the drain.
+Environmental Impact Fluoride may be hurting the environment since 99% of our water supply is not used for drinking but is flushed down the drain.

-Fluoride can cause teeth stains or patches of white and yellow known as dental fluorosis.
+Teeth Staining Fluoride can cause teeth stains or patches of white and yellow known as dental fluorosis.

-Fluoride accumulation may make bones brittle and prone to fracture.
+Brittle Bones Fluoride accumulation may make bones brittle and prone to fracture.

-Fluoride is known to have toxic properties even at low doses.
+Toxic Properties Fluoride is known to have toxic properties even at low doses.

 RO systems are installed as under-sink or countertop filters to provide clean drinking water at the kitchen tap.

-RO filtration not only improves the taste, smell and appearance of drinking water, but also effectively reduces fluoride, chlorine, pesticides, lead, and dozens of other contaminants.
+RO filtration not only improves the taste, smell and appearance of drinking water, but also effectively reduces PFOS, fluoride, chlorine, pesticides, lead, and dozens of other contaminants.

 Top-Selling Reverse Osmosis Drinking Water Systems